 When you purchase Costa Rica property, besides many important facts about Costa Rica real estate, three important questions arise

 - Who pays the closing costs on Costa Rica property

 Most buyers and sellers of Costa Rica property do not realize how important these 2 points are until it is too late.
 Allow me to explain.

 How much are the closing costs?

-In the first case, the costs of transferring the corporation to the new owner depends a lot on the attorney you choose.
+In the first case, the costs of transferring the corporation to the new owner depend on the attorney you choose.
 Some attorneys will charge you a fixed fee, others a 1% and others even the normal attorney fees that you would pay if you would transfer the title.

 When you transfer the property, closing costs on Costa Rica property is totally different.
-Transfer taxes, a national registry stamp plus documentary stamps and duties have to be paid for a total of just over 2,31% of the sales price.
+The closing cost of just over 2,31% of the sales price include transfer taxes, a national registry stamp plus documentary stamps and duties.

 The Colegio de Abogados de Costa Rica dictates the notary registration fees: